Federal Perkins Loan Program

 - full-time nurse or medical technician providing health care services

 - member of the U.S. Armed Forces for service that qualifies for special pay under Sec.
-310 of Title 37 of the U.S. Code, in an area of hostility (limited to 50% total cancellation)
+310 of Title 37 of the U.S. Code, in an area of hostility

 Q: What is loan rehabilitation?

-After successful rehabilitation, the SUNY SLSC will instruct the credit bureau to remove the default from the borrower's credit history, and the borrower will be afforded the balance of benefits under the original promissory note.
+A loan rehabilitation program is available to eligible defaulted Perkins loan borrowers.
+To successfully rehabilitate a defaulted loan, the borrower must make nine, on time, consecutive, monthly payments in an amount, which will be determined by the SUNY SLSC and/or its agent.
+After successful rehabilitation, the SUNY SLSC will instruct the credit bureau to remove the default from the borrower’s credit history, and the borrower will be afforded the balance of benefits under the original promissory note.
 A Perkins loan may be successfully rehabilitated only once.
+Perkins loans which have been litigated are not eligible for loan rehabilitation.

 Q: Are debt management strategies available?